fhirbase/fhirbase-plv8/docs/overview.md

 SELECT fhir.is_deleted('Patient', 'c6f20b3a...'); => true
 ```
 When resource is created, *logical_id* and *version_id* are generated as uuids.
-On every update resource content is updated in *patient* table, and old version of the resource is copied
+On each update resource content is updated in the *patient* table, and old version of the resource is copied
 into the *patient_history* table.

 ## Transaction